Boyshiva03/Boyshiva03/README.md

 - 👋 Hi, I’m shiva
-- 👀 I’m interested in gaming
+- 👀 I’m interested in Gaming
-- 🌱 I’m currently learning terraform
+- 🌱 I’m currently learning Terraform
-- 💞️ I’m looking to collaborate on good people
+- 💞️ I’m looking to collaborate on Good people
-- 📫 How to reach me ... my phone
+- 📫 How to reach me ...
+My phone

 <!---
 Boyshiva03/Boyshiva03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.